How To Become A Pilates Instructor

 After you complete your Pilates training program, it’s time to take your certification exam!
 If you chose to pursue the contemporary approach, you should expect both a written and practical test, including some element of postural analysis.
 For the classical approach, many additional benchmarks and apprentice work will also apply.

-A proper pilates certification course can cost anywhere between $500 to $2000 per modality, and each exam component has an additional cost as well.
+A proper Pilates certification course can cost anywhere between $500 to $2000 per modality, and each exam component has an additional cost as well.

 After receiving your Pilates certification (congratulations!), you will finally be able to relax and celebrate!
 To ensure that you keep your certification updated, always make sure you continue improving and growing by enrolling in the assigned continuing education Pilates courses throughout your teacher journey.